Our Verdict

 Handle and Canopy

 The handle is straight up and across with no ergonomic bend.
-It has a leather cushioning center that is very nice, and we wish more offered this feature.
-We wish this one went down both sides for when you carry it with a hooked elbow.
+It has a very nice leather-cushioned center.
+We wish it went down the sides so we could carry it with a hooked elbow.
 It doesn't rattle and feels firm.

 The canopy is a ripstop material that feels durable but not breathable.
-It looks taunt for the most part, but there is a dip at the top.
+It looks taut for the most part, but there is a dip at the top.
 The canopy can be pushed back.

 Shell

-The shell sides are smooth and easy to wipe clean—no nooks or crannies for gunk build-up.
+The shell sides are smooth and easy to wipe clean; there are no nooks or crannies for gunk build-up.
 The adjustable harness area on the back will be hard to use if it gets gunk in it, but this area is not exposed to the passenger.

 Weight/Size

-At 10.5 lbs, the Jogger carrier is on the heavy side but about average for the group.
+At 10.5 lbs, the Jogger carrier is on the heavy side.
 While the difference between carriers could be just a few pounds, those pounds add up quickly the longer you hold the carrier and the bigger your baby gets.
 If you plan to carry your infant in their car seat, this might matter to you, and a lighter-weight carrier will be important.

 Should You Buy the City GO2